 You can also use a rubber mallet, but we DO NOT recommend trying to bang out the dents with a hammer as it tends to cause more damage.
 If nothing you try works, you can also send it back to us and we'll do our best to repair it for you.

 Klean Kanteen® bottles are made of heavy gauge stainless steel and outperform all other metal bottles in independent tests.
 But they can dent if you drop them.
-Our one-year warranty covers manufacturer's defects only, not damage caused by using our dropping your bottle.
+Our lifetime warranty covers manufacturer's defects only, not damage caused by using our dropping your bottle.

 If you dropped your bottle and dented it, odds are the dent is inward.
 In some cases you can put a wooden dowel or a wooden kitchen spoon inside the bottle and tap on the other end with a hammer to push the dent out.
 DO NOT use a metal object to bang the dent outward as the metal can get inside your Kanteen®.
 You can also further damage or even puncture your bottle.